 UPDATE: Carpenter doubles down on anti-choice stance; Buehler and Wooldridge silent

-PORTLAND — Republican gubernatorial hopeful Sam Carpenter doubled down on his anti-choice position on Tuesday, making clear he stands firmly against a woman's right to choose.
+PORTLAND — Republican gubernatorial hopeful Sam Carpenter doubled down on his anti-choice position , making clear he stands firmly against a woman's right to choose.

 Carpenter's statement came after the Democratic Party of Oregon asked the three GOP frontrunners to respond to the news that Iowa Governor Kim Reynolds signed the strictest abortion law in the nation, and whether they would sign such a bill if it landed on their desk.
 Carpenter responded with a tweet: "It's a good start."